Language of instruction

-Each symposium will last for 4 hours, and consist of presentations with discussion and feedback.
+Each symposium will last for 4 hours, consisting of presentations with discussion and feedback.

-Each participant will have to make his/her own presentation based on relevant methods and approach to their scientific problems.
-He/she will also have to make an abstract (ca. 350 words) of the presentation to be distributed to the other participants one week in advance.
+Participants presenting his/her own research should include relevant methods and the approach to their scientific problems.
+Presenters will have to deliver an abstract (ca. 350 words) of the presentation to be distributed to the other participants one week in advance.

-All scientists, Post Doc¿s, PhD candidates, medical research students, master students, technical personnel and engineers affiliated with CCBIO are strongly encouraged to participate.
+Scientists, postdoctoral researchers, PhD candidates, medical research students, master students and technicians are welcome to participate.